kenpratt/rusty_scheme/README.md

 There are two versions of the interpreter:

-* A straight-forward AST-walking interpreter, whicth uses the Rust stack and heap, and uses vectors to represent Scheme lists.
+* A straight-forward AST-walking interpreter, which uses the Rust stack and heap, and uses vectors to represent Scheme lists.
 * A [continuation-passing style](http://en.wikipedia.org/wiki/Continuation-passing_style) interpreter, which supports tail-call optimization and continuations, uses the Rust stack and heap, and uses a linked list to represent Scheme lists.

-In the future, I may develop an interpreter that manages its own stack and/or heap, and possible a bytecode VM version as well for comparison.
+In the future, I may develop an interpreter that manages its own stack and/or heap, and possibly a bytecode VM & compiler as well for comparison.

 Requirements
 ------------